-- 1. Uphold students' mana and show respect, including demonstrating: - sensitivity towards difference in ethnicity, culture, age, gender, background and individual levels of ability; and - zero tolerance towards any form of harassment, discrimination, coercion, intimidation or violence by staff or other students. - 2.
-Provide access to information through: - the Institution's website, e-Learning platform, Facebook page and other social media; - course outlines, timetables and programme handbooks; - the Institution's libraries and on-line library resources; and - access to personal records and official information pursuant to the Privacy Act 1993. - 3.
+- In the instance of Sikh Kirpan, this must be kept under clothing and not visible in public at all times. - 2.
+Provide access to information through: - the Institution's website, e-Learning platform, Facebook page and other social media - course outlines, timetables and programme handbooks - the Institution's libraries and on-line library resources, and - access to personal records and official information pursuant to the Privacy Act 1993. - 3.
 Provide study and career advice and guidance including information on refund policies, course requirements and costs, prior to enrolment. - 4.
 Provide course information prior to commencing study including: learning outcomes, study commitments, assessment deadlines and weightings, timetables, textbooks, practical requirements and any other course requirements. - 5.
-Deliver competent and effective teaching, learning facilitation and class management.

-- 6. Ensure a reasonable workload and allocation of study time relating to any one course. - 7.
-To an extent that is reasonably practicable, provide: - an up-to-date and well-resourced learning environment; - a safe, clean, healthy and comfortable learning environment; - library facilities, information and communications technology, personnel and resources to help students to achieve the learning outcomes of their programmes of study; and - · access to computers outside class hours. - 8.
+Deliver competent and effective teaching, learning facilitation and class management. - 6.
+Ensure a reasonable workload and allocation of study time relating to any one course. - 7.
+To an extent that is reasonably practicable, provide: - an up-to-date and well-resourced learning environment - a safe, clean, healthy and comfortable learning environment - library facilities, information and communications technology, personnel and resources to help students to achieve the learning outcomes of their programmes of study, and - access to computers outside class hours. - 8.
 Provide fair, valid and reliable assessment tasks related to the learning outcomes for the course. - 9.
 Ensure return of assessment results and other constructive feedback in a timely manner. - 10.
-Deliver fair and honest decisions with regards to academic outcomes (i.e. assessment grades, accuracy of translations and/or reassessment opportunities). - 11.
+Deliver fair and honest decisions with regards to academic outcomes (i.e. assessment grades, accuracy of translations, resubmissions, resits and reassessment opportunities, and/or the right to appeal an academic decision). - 11.
 Provide access to members of staff at reasonable times to discuss issues relevant to their study. - 12.
 Maintain an effective model of student representation to ensure students have a say on matters that directly affect them including student input into teaching and course evaluation. - 13.
 Maintain an effective model of student advocacy. - 14.
 Ensure effective access to the official complaints procedures of Toi Ohomai.